 Finally, account for your control strategy

-If you do not have a heat loss calculation, use typical values: 60–80 W/m² for modern well-insulated rooms, 90–120 W/m² for older properties without upgrades.
-Always measure only the heated area, not the full room footprint.
+If you don’t have a heat loss calculation, use typical values: 60–80 W/m² for modern well-insulated rooms, 90–120 W/m² for older properties without upgrades.
+Measure only the heated area, not the full room footprint.

 2026 UK energy price benchmarks (price cap)